 - Get tested before you travel.
-Although negative COVID-19 tests are usually only required if you’re leaving the country (or visiting states such as Hawaii), it can still be a smart decision to take a COVID test before you decide to travel for the holidays.
-Give yourself enough time to schedule, take and get the results of a COVID-19 test.
+Although negative Covid tests are usually only required if you’re leaving the country (or visiting states such as Hawaii), it can still be a smart decision to take a Covid test before you decide to travel for the holidays.
+Give yourself enough time to schedule, take and get the results of a Covid test.
 People in the United States can contact their state’s health department for testing questions.

 - Wear a mask indoors and in any public setting.
 If you’re taking a plane down south or catching a bus out west, wearing a proper face mask can reduce your chances of getting infected or unknowingly passing the infection on to your fellow passengers.
 According to the CDC, the most effective masks are made of two or more layers and fit snugly while still being breathable.